Certificate IV in Training and Assessment - Plan C4436FST

 • Real-time support, clarification, and opportunities to ask questions.

-There are 17 face-to-face assessment observation days scheduled on campus at the RMIT Melbourne City Campus.
-These sessions occur on Mondays and Tuesdays from 8:30 AM to 4:30 PM throughout the 19-week program.
+There are weekly face-to-face classes days scheduled at the RMIT Melbourne City Campus.
+These sessions occur on weekdays, starting no earlier than 8.30am and finishing no later than 4.30pm throughout this 20-week program.

-Students must attend these sessions in person to:
+Students must attend these face-to-face sessions in person to:

 • Demonstrate skills and knowledge through practical assessment.